chararch/gobatch/README.md

 # gobatch
-a batch processing framework in golang like spring-batch in java
+a batch processing framework in Go like Spring Batch in Java